July 17, 2019

 According to PMI, a lack of clearly defined goals is the most common reason for project failure (37%).
 This single stat in itself should be enough to portray the significance of strategic planning.

 If you think you can just wing your way through your project with some vague goals in sight – you’re so wrong, my dear friend!
 You may not realize it, but this is where the problem lies.
-Poor planning – or lack thereof, will start a chain reaction of unfortunate events which will have a domino effect on your performance.
+Poor planning – or lack thereof, will start a chain reaction of unfortunate events that will have a domino effect on your performance.

 So, to reduce your chances of failure, start by devising a clear project plan.
 Map out SMART goals and objectives in a way that they can be easily shared with your team too.
 Doing this will set the right course of what’s supposed to follow and will serve as a solid foundation to build your IT business empire.